orange-cloudfoundry/orange-cf-bosh-cli/README.md

 		mkdir .ssh
 	```

- * Copy the content of the public key into  "authorized_keys
+ * Copy the content of the public key into  "authorized_keys"
   	```
 		cp  your_key.pub .ssh/authorized_keys
 	```